senlin/so-dashboard-feed-widget/README.md

 * do not open link in new tab (since v2.3.0)
 * yellow background color of the widget (`#FFFF99`)

-I have decided to only support this plugin through [Github](https://github.com/senlin/so-dashboard-feed-widget/issues).
+We have decided to only support this plugin through [Github](https://github.com/senlin/so-dashboard-feed-widget/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue here.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.

 ## Frequently Asked Questions

-### Does the SO Dashboard Feed Widget plugin also work on WordPress Multisite?
+### Does the Dashboard Feed Widget plugin also work on WordPress Multisite?

 No it doesn't work properly.
 There are other plugins that can do this more reliable for Multisite.